Unbesteveable/utxo-live/README.md

   ```
   Note: Windows sometimes requires forward slashes `/` instead of back slashes `\`.

-5. Again display the full folder path (Step 3) and copy the path to your clipboard.
+5. Again display the current folder (Step 3) and copy to your clipboard the full path to the `utxo-live` folder.
 We will be pasting this path into Bitcoin Core soon.

 6. Leave the terminal window momentarily, and open the Bitcoin Core console window.
 (Alternatively for bitcoin-cli users, open another terminal window and type the console commands in the next steps as `bitcoin-cli` commands.)

 <img src="https://miro.medium.com/max/1098/1*DEukIfd6csdA6bbl2K5sSg.jpeg" alt="Open Console Pic" >

-7. Get the current block height by typing in the console window:
+7. Get the current block count by typing in the console window:

   ```sh
   getblockcount